Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Concluding the Laggi with a Tehai

 A Laggi is often concluded with a "Tehai," which is a rhythmic phrase repeated three times.
 Here is a beautiful 12-beat composition that functions as a Tehai, bringing the Laggi to a powerful close.
-Since it spans two cycles of Dadra Taal, we are presenting it in two separate tables for clarity.
+Since it spans two cycles of Dadra Taal, we are presenting it in a 4-row format for clarity.

 In this composition, the main body builds tension, and the entire pattern resolves with the final phrase Dhatete Ketetak Tetekete landing perfectly on beats 10, 11, and 12, leading back to the 'Sam' of the next cycle.